ricsanfre/pi-cluster/docs/_docs/hardware.md

   ![global_score](/assets/img/benchmarking_score.png)

+Conclusions:

-1) Clearly `SSD` with USB3.0 to SATA adapter beats the rest in all performance tests.
+1. Clearly `SSD` with USB3.0 to SATA adapter beats the rest in all performance tests.
-2) `SDCard` obtains worst metrics than `FlashDisk` and `iSCSI`
+2. `SDCard` obtains worst metrics than `FlashDisk` and `iSCSI`
-2) `FlashDisk` and `iSCSI` get simillar performance metrics
+3. `FlashDisk` and `iSCSI` get similar performance metrics

-The performace obtained using local attached USB3.0 Flash Disk is quite simillar to the one obtained using iSCSI with a SSD Disk as central storage.
+The performace obtained using local attached USB3.0 Flash Disk is quite similar to the one obtained using iSCSI with RaspberryPI+SSD Disk as central storage.